yi213-robotic/yi213-robotic.github.io/_pages/about.md

 Honors and Awards
 ======
-Special IJCAI 2025 DC Travel Award, awarded by the National Science Foundation (NSF) to six selected U.S.-based Ph.D. students with accepted proceedings paper at IJCAI 2025.
+Special IJCAI 2025 Doctoral Consortium Travel Award, awarded by the National Science Foundation (NSF).

+Selected to present a lightning talk at the IJCAI 2025 Doctoral Consortium as one of six Ph.D. students with accepted papers in the conference proceedings.

 Open soruce contributions
 ======